discosat/csh/README.md

-Remove later accidentally pushed to this ^^
+Remove branch later accidentally pushed to this ^^